PsiHQ/Site/menu1.md

 </div>
 ~~~

 I visited the _Chennai Mathematical Institute_ in the summer of 2023 to work on weak measurements in quantum theory under Prof. H. S. Mani.
 It was one of the most interesting summers I have spent - looking at basic measurement theory in quantum physics, the groundbreaking Albert-Aharonov-Vaidman paper and its later interpretations.
 I looked comprehensively into the conceptual idea of a weak measurement and its relation to interference and the quantum nature of matter and explicitly calculated the weak values for certain observables in simple systems - spin-1 particles, oscillator potentials and so on.
-I also looked at the relation of weak values to non-normal observables and entanglement and briefly investigated PT-symmetric Hamiltonians - I have been intrigued by the possibility of non Hermitian observables for a long time and it was rewarding to look at some of the advances made in the direction.

 ## Axions, dark matter and neutrinos